Equivariant infinite loop space theory, the space level story: The generalized operadic machine

 The second statement is proven by the same formal argument as in \cite[Theorem 5.2]{MayGeo}.
-The first statement is discussed and sharpened to the case $V\supset \bR$ in \cite{GM3}.
+The first statement is part of \cite[Theorem 1.14]{GM3}.
+Weak group completions of $G$-spaces are defined in \cite[Definitions 1.9 and 1.10]{GM3}, but all we need to know is that they are group completions if their sources and targets are homotopy commutative \cite[Theorem 1.8]{GM3}, as holds in our applications.
 The adjoint $\tilde{\al}\colon \SI^V \bC_V \rtarr \SI^V$ of $\al$ is an action of the monad $\bC_V$ on the functor $\SI^V$ and we have the monadic bar construction